MiralMohammad/Motor-torque/README.md

 # Second Part of The Task:

-# ⚙️ Servo Motor Feasibility with Gears

 ## 1️⃣ Can the selected motors lift the weight if gears are added?
 Yes ✅, adding gears will multiply the torque output of the motors, making them capable of lifting the required weight even if it exceeds the motor’s direct capacity.

----

 ## 2️⃣ Possible Drawbacks
 1. **Reduced speed** ⏳ — Increasing torque with gears will lower movement speed.